 • Lecture 1: Dr. Teresita Tabaog, Regional Director of DOST Region 1, spoke on Transforming Research into Action: Strategic Pathways to Successful Technology Transfer

-• Lecture 2: Prof. Ryan Dean T. Sucgang, Chairperson of REMB-1 Committee on Information Dissemination, Training, and Advocacy, discussed Ethical Research for Viable Healthcare
+• Lecture 2: Prof. Ryan Dean T. Sucgang, Chairperson of REMB-1 Committee on Information Dissemination, Training, and Advocacy, discussed about Ethical Research For Viable Healthcare

 • Lecture 3: Dr. Joy C. Alvarez, Project Leader, shared/disseminated the results of her funded research paper entitled “Implementation of Hearing Screening Protocol for School-Aged Children enrolled in Special Education in Selected Public Schools in Ilocos Norte